New Emerging Technology in the Workplace 2018

 Wireless charging provides a sleek, futuristic design without the need for cables which clutter up the desk space.
 They suit the new fluid and flexible office layouts, one of the biggest cooperate collaboration trends for 2018.
 Wireless charging offers power at each seat – in some cases, you don’t even need to move your device from the bag.

 Wireless charging powers your device by using electromagnetic reduction.
-Its futuristic design means that it could well be one of the top technologies for the workplace in 2018.
+Its futuristic design means that it could well be one of the top new technologies in the workplace in 2018.

 The future of businesses in 2018 is looking to be exciting from all angles.
-Investing in these emerging technologies will give your business an edge when it comes to providing the best possible service.
+Investing in these new emerging technologies in the workplace will give your business an edge when it comes to providing the best possible service.

-From blockchain to interactive displays, there are a lot of technological breakthroughs that will really help you push your business into the future.
+From blockchain to interactive displays, there are a lot of emerging tech that will really help you push your business into the future.
 Only you can decide what is best for your business, but interactive displays, voice search and the BYOD model are things that all big businesses should be considering to make the best of 2018.